top of page

 ISABEL ALEXANDER

 But Jain does more than translate experiences; he abstractifies them.
 The factory, after all, seems more like a heavenly dungeon than anything with productive value — an aura that Jain creates through meticulous editing and composition.
-For instance, a combination of surveying shots and detail-oriented close-ups captures both the scale and intricacies of the factory’s machines, but doesn’t elucidate their purpose.
+For instance, a combination of surveying shots and detail-oriented close-ups captures both the scale and intricacies of the factory’s machines, but doesn’t explain their purpose.
 In fact, contrary to its prosaic title, Machines says very little about the functional underpinnings of a factory; rather, it highlights the complicated and counterintuitive processes behind a simple end product.
 In many shots, workers guide fabric through machines where it seems like no help is needed; in others, workers devise intricate mechanisms to complete tasks that could very well be automated.
 Never do the workers explain what they’re making (there are no voiceovers in the film), and never does Jain film a task from start to finish.
 Process trumps outcome.

 The result, then, is an eerie dream: with virtually no guiding explanations, the viewers are left guessing and wondering and experiencing.
 Some shots seem insulting in their beauty: in one scene, transparent white fabric falls in cream-like ripples until it fills the entire screen; in another, a corpse-like worker sleeps atop a mountain of rolled-up sheets, illuminated only by the eerie glow of a fluorescent light.
-The documentary is, for the most part, void of dialogue, accompanied instead by a layers of amplified clattering and clinking — and sometimes, the sounds don’t quite match the visuals.
+The documentary is, for the most part, void of dialogue, accompanied instead by a layers of amplified clattering and clinking.
+And sometimes, the sounds don’t quite match the visuals.
 In the opening scene, for instance, the only noise accompanying a worker’s moving mouth is the crescendoing rumble of a non-present machine.
-It’s these subtle inconsistencies that subvert the viewers’ understanding of reality, bringing them further into a foreign factory world.
+It’s these subtle inconsistencies that subvert the viewers’ understanding of reality, bringing them further into a foreign world.

 With its meticulous cinematography and mesmerizing subject matter, Machines is just as indulgent as it is immersive — an experience that propels the film’s ultimate question: “What are you directing here?”
 When a crowd of factory workers asks this of the cameraman, the viewers, too, find themselves questioning their own gaze.
 In examining the factory workers’ plight, are we indulging in their misery, or gaining valuable awareness?
 Is it enough to “come here, look at our problems, and leave,” or does responsible viewership entail some sort of activism?